uchicago-econ-io/Health-Care-Markets/README.md

 It is especially useful for:

-- researchers studying health care markets and regulation
+- researchers studying health care markets
 - students working on health economics
 - instructors building replication-based coursework